 - Tier 3: This is the most structured, formal level of relationship with volunteers, and is designed for people desiring professional/educational development in a more classic mentor/mentee structure.

 The CCC Mentor/Neighbor Coordinator is the heart of this program, receiving all requests for help from community members on each tier, and recruiting, managing and matching volunteers with Mentor/Neighbor participants.
-Contact Dante Zanoni, LSW, the CCC Mentor/Neighbor Coordinator, at email@example.com or 207-263-4997.
+Although the program is still under development and not yet open, people can contact Dante Zanoni, LSW, the CCC Mentor/Neighbor Coordinator, with questions at firstname.lastname@example.org or 207-263-4997.